Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 We walk you through the entire report creation and account and platform addition process.
 PLUS, we provide best practices for approaching reporting in general!

-Whatagraph shares some similarities with Google Data Studio like data visualization, cross-channel reporting, report customization, and interactive dashboards.
+Whatagraph shares some similarities with Looker Studio like data visualization, cross-channel reporting, report customization, and interactive dashboards.

-However, our Google Data Studio alternative offers some additional features:
+However, our Looker Studio alternative offers some additional features:

 To summarize, if you want a reliable right hand to assist you at any time of day; if you want to develop a report quickly; and if you want to automate your reports, Whatagraph is the right solution for you.